Yangseungchan/DataStructure/Tree/ExpressionTree/README.md

 <br/>

 If we are given infix expression, how can we change it as an expression tree?
-For doing so, the **1 process is required**.
+Before doing it, the **change from infix expression to postfix expression is required**.

 <br/>

-What you are required is to change **infix expression to postfix expression**.
 What changes it to postfix expression is [Expression Convertor](https://github.com/Yangseungchan/DataStructure-based-on-C/tree/master/Stacks/ExpressionConvertor) which has been done in chapter **Stacks**.
 By changing to **postfix expression**, it can be easier for system to **convert expression to expression tree**.

 <br/>